PlatONnetwork/docs/docs/JS-SDK.md

 #### web3.givenProvider

-When using web3.js in an Ethereum compatible browser, it will set with the current native provider by that browser.
+When using web3.js in an PlatON compatible browser, it will set with the current native provider by that browser.
 Will return the given provider by the (browser) environment, otherwise null.

 Method: